St. Petersburg - "The Sunshine City"

 Three award-winning public golf courses, nine public pools including an Olympic-size training facility located on Tampa Bay, 80 lighted tennis courts, five dog parks, two skateboard parks, a BMX bicycle track, and a Maximo Park flying disc golf playing facility.

-The St. Anthony"s Triathlon swim/bike/run contest draws ITU (International Triathlon Union) professional triathletes.
-The Grand Prix of St. Petersburg and Regatta Del Sol al Sol, a 456-mile yacht race from St. Petersburg to Isla Mujeres, Mexico.
+The St. Anthony's Triathlon swim/bike/run contest draws ITU (International Triathlon Union) professional triathletes.
+The Grand Prix of St. Petersburg and Regata Del Sol al Sol, a 456-mile yacht race from St. Petersburg to Isla Mujeres, Mexico.

-The Pier, Tropicana Field, Sunken Gardens, Tampa Bay Walk of Fame, Baseball Boulevard, and St. Petersburg Times Walk Through History.
+The Pier, Tropicana Field, Sunken Gardens, Tampa Bay Walk of Fame, Baseball Boulevard, and Tampa Bay Times' Walk Through History.

 Arts & Culture

-World-famous Salvador Dali Museum, Museum of Fine Arts, St. Petersburg Museum of History, Great Explorations, Florida International Museum, and Florida Holocaust Museum.
+World-famous Salvador Dali Museum, Museum of Fine Arts, St. Petersburg Museum of History, Great Explorations, and Florida Holocaust Museum.
 The Florida Craftsmen Gallery, American Stage, The Arts Center and Palladium Community Theater.

 Festival of States celebration, Mainsail Arts Festival, American Stage in the Park, Artsalive!
 Museum Week, Florida Orchestra in the Park, and Dr. Martin Luther King Jr. national parade and band festival.